Ianhayes66/UFC_Predictor/README.md

 - Automated scheduled jobs and comprehensive CI/CD with linting, tests, and coverage.
 - FastAPI for programmatic access and Streamlit UI for analysts.
 - Observability via structured logging, Prometheus metrics, and reporting artifacts.

+## Dashboard

+Launch the Streamlit UI with `make ui`.
+The sidebar includes a **Use live odds** toggle that is enabled when `ODDS_API_KEY` is configured; toggling it triggers a refresh of upcoming fights using the live provider.
+The navigation exposes **Overview**, **Line Movement**, and **Calibration** pages:

+- **Overview** displays the latest probabilities, EV leaderboard, calibration snapshot, and backtest summary.
+- **Line Movement** lets you select an event and bout to compare opening versus current implied probabilities by sportsbook, plus a time-series plot of movement.
+- **Calibration** surfaces per-division reliability tables and saved calibration plots, and guides you to run `make train` when assets are missing.

+## Reports & Metrics

+- Run `make refresh` to execute the full pipeline.
+It produces `reports/ev_leaderboard.csv` and `reports/backtest_summary.json` alongside processed artifacts.
+- The FastAPI service exposes Prometheus metrics at `GET /metrics`, including request counts, latency histograms, and pipeline instrumentation counters.

 ## Command Cheatsheet